-We strongly advise you to fully read the whole assembly process before starting any soldering.
-Notice you need a very few tools and understand a bit how the chorus works (effect on, the level meter, control of the modulator LFO).
+We strongly advise you to fully read (several times !) the whole assembly process before starting any soldering.
+Notice you need a very few tools and understand a bit how the chorus works (power supply, effect on, the level meter, control of the modulator LFO).

 The unit needs some calibrations to be fully operative.
 You will calibrate the LEVEL meter and the two BBD delay (a chorus is a variable short delay) circuits.
 For this you need a test signal -usually a sinus signal or at least a saw/triangle one- produced by a signal generator (your DAW has one, Yamaha mixers have one, etc).
 An oscilloscope or a software oscilloscope might be sufficient or you can use your ears if you are trained to analyse audio signal.

 - solder iron,

 - 8 pieces of M3x30mm (or longer) M/F stand off,

 - +9VDC 1Amp, center negative, power supply (e.g BOSS PSA),